Shaddadi/veritex/README.md

    * safety verification of all instances (Figure 2) (~2 mins),
    * repair of 33/35 unsafe instances (Figure 3&4 and most of results in Table 2&3) (~40 mins),
    * implementation of the related work ART for the repair comparison (~90 mins),
-   * generation of figures and tables.
+   * generation of figures and tables (~30 mins, majority of time is spent on the plot of reachable domains).

    This version was tested on hardwares(to do).